-- 5.1 The Board has, through the NC, implemented an annual evaluation process to assess the effectiveness of the Board and the Board Committees as a whole.
-Although the Directors are not evaluated individually on a formal basis, the factors taken into consideration with regard to their performance are based on their attendances, commitment of time and contributions made at meetings of Board and Board committees as well as other meetings. - The NC has adopted a formal system of evaluating the Board and Board Committees as a whole, annually.
-The NC reviewed the performance of the Board and Board Committees as a whole, the assessment parameters of which involves the evaluation of the Board composition, size and expertise, timeliness of information flow and quality of information to the Board, Board pro-activeness, Board accountability and oversight, functioning of the Board Committees as well as standards of conduct.
-The annual evaluation exercise provides an opportunity to gain constructive feedback from each Director on whether the Board's procedures and processes had allowed him to discharge his duties effectively and to propose changes which may be made to enhance the Board effectiveness as a whole as well as the efficiency and effectiveness of the Board Committees in assisting the Board.
+- 5.1 The Board has, through the NC, implemented an annual evaluation process to assess the effectiveness of the Board and the Board Committees and the contribution of each individual director in assisting the Board. - 5.2 The NC has adopted a formal system of evaluating the Board, Board Committees and each director's performance and contribution, annually.
+The NC reviewed the performance of the Board and the assessment parameters of which involves the evaluation of the Board composition, size and expertise, timeliness of information flow and quality of information to the Board, Board pro-activeness, Board accountability and oversight.
+The NC also assessed the efficiency and effectiveness of the Board Committees in assisting the Board based on the assessment criteria which include amongst others, the Board Committees' composition and size, sufficient expertise and useful recommendations in assisting the Board for better decision-making, the interaction among committee members, reporting to the Board and record of minutes.
+Self-appraisal forms were sent to the directors for completion and the results were reviewed by the NC and the Board.
+Factors which were taken into account include (amongst others) readiness to contribute at meetings of Board and Board Committees, contribution of effort such as preparedness, being informed and having sufficient knowledge of the Company's business, personal working relationships with fellow directors.

+The annual evaluation exercises provide an opportunity to gain constructive feedback from each Director on whether the Board's procedures and processes had allowed him to discharge his duties effectively and to propose changes which may be made to enhance the Board effectiveness as a whole as well as the efficiency and effectiveness of the Board Committees and individual directors in assisting the Board.

-The NC members were in consensus that it is not meaningful to go through the formal process of evaluating their fellow Director's performance on an individual basis.
-There were no issue with fellow members' regularity of attendance at meetings, their objectivity, competencies, time commitment and their readiness to contribute at meetings.
-Any disagreement between fellow Directors would be ironed out at the Board meeting.
-Although the Directors are not evaluated individually, the factors taken into consideration with regards to the re-nomination of Directors for the current year are based on their attendances, commitment of time and contributions made at meetings of Board and Board Committees as well as general meetings.
+Additionally, the process to the re-nomination of Directors for the current year takes into account their attendances, commitment of time and contributions made at meetings of Board and Board Committees as well as general meetings.